1. Docker

 - This command builds a Docker image from the Dockerfile in the current directory.
 The

-option is used to tag the image with a name and optional version (tag
+-toption is used to tag the image with a name and optional version (tag).
+If no tag is specified, it defaults tolatest.

 - This command builds a Docker image from the Dockerfile in the current directory.
 The